Venous Reflux Disease

-At Advanced Cardiovascular Care we provide vein treatments relating to spider veins, varicose veins and associated symptoms.
+At Advanced Cardiovascular Care we provide vein treatments relating to venous reflux, spider veins, and associated symptoms.
 All treatments are performed in our office-based setting, delivering long-lasting results.

-Treating varicose veins can be done in surgical or non-surgical ways.
+Treating venous reflux can be done in surgical or non-surgical ways.
 Many treatments for veins today lean toward non-surgical procedures, such as endovenous laser treatments, radiofrequency treatments, and even sclerotherapy.
-These procedures are often recommended more because there are few risks compared to more invasive surgeries that would need larger incisions.
+These procedures are often recommended because there are few risks compared to more invasive surgeries that would need larger incisions.
 Often people do not need very invasive surgeries to treat vein disease especially with procedures such as spider vein removal.

 However, if the vein problem is large and the vein is too big, then surgery might be recommended.
 If surgery is ever necessary, a close look at patients’ medical history would be necessary to ensure safety.
-Ambulatory phlebectomy is the most popular minimally invasive surgery for varicose veins where surgeons will clip and remove the problem vein or veins.
-Local anesthesia would be administered for this procedure.
+Radio frequency ablation of the diseased vein is the most minimally invasive procedure where the heat delivered by radio frequency is used to seal the vein shut and reroute blood flow to the deep venous system.

 It is always recommended to discuss the need for vein treatment procedures, steps of the procedure, and any possible side effects with your doctor at Advanced Cardiovascular Care, before proceeding with any treatment.